CAPLTER/caplter-research-protocols/README.md

 Repository of CAP LTER field and lab protocols for long-term monitoring projects

-### Make changes:
-* Update location of key to LSA roof in ADP protocols

 ## How to make updates to protocols using GitKraken:

 1. GitKraken will recognize every file that has had a change.
 Select each pending file that is ready to upload by clicking "Stage file".
 If every file is ready to upload, select "Stage all changes".